NastasiaSaby/NastasiaSaby/README.md

 ### Hi there 👋

 My name is Nastasia Saby.
-I'm a machine learning engineer and author.
+I'm a machine learning engineer and an author.

 A bit about me: